cseanburns/semantic_web_development/src/1a-the-semantic-web.md

 There are several important reasons to make data semantic on the web.

 1. First, semantic data **enhanches searchability**.
 Recipes are a common example.
-When you search for a recipe, semantic data on recipe web pages search engines understand the ingredients, cooking times, and other factors.
+When you search for a recipe, semantic data on recipe web pages allows search engines to parse the ingredients, cooking times, and other factors on those pages.
 2. Second, the semantic web enables **data integration**.
 This is through the use of multiple vocabularies, such as Schema.org, but there are other vocabularies that can be used at the same time.
 This is a common use case in more advanced cases of the semantic web.
    For example, scientific databases can be enhanced with semantic data that integrates data from multiple scientific domains.